Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 • Exact filming dates for this episode are unknown, but it is known that Roy Ward Baker commenced filming Who Killed Cock Robin? in August 1968.
 It is generally thought that filming for the episode concluded during September 1968.

 • Post production work on this episode was completed in early December 1968.
-It would, however, not receive its first UK broadcast until it aired in the Harlech region on Sunday 23rd November 1969, nearly a year later.

 • On Location...
 Not an episode that travelled around, but one with a central location that is among the most treasured by fans of the series - the beautiful Edgwarebury Hotel in Elstree.
 At the time of filming, the property was known as the Edgwarebury Country Club.
 Today, after an expensive makeover by the the Laura Ashley textile design company, it is called simply The Manor: Elstree and remains a popular meeting place for fans of Randall and Hopkirk (Deceased) and other adventure series that filmed there such as The Avengers and The Saint.
 It is worth noting that the house has never had an aviary and the one seen in Who Killed Cock Robin? was realised entirely in studio.
 The only other locations used were backgrounds shot on Lincoln's Inn Fields, a picturesque square in central London, and scenes filmed in a wooded area that adjoined the Elstree Studios backlot, with a solitary shot completed on the perimeter of a neighbouring property to the Edgwarebury Hotel.
-More details in Locations: Who Killed Cock Robin?.
+More details in Locations: Who Killed Cock Robin?

 • Trivia...
 It is in this episode that Jeff Randall first reveals his full Christian name as 'Jeffrey'.